KalicoCrew/kalico/docs/MPC.md

 ```
 [extruder] OR [heater_bed]
 control: mpc
+heater_power:
+  # Advertised heater power in watts.
+  # Note that for a PTC, a non-linear heater, MPC is not guarenteed to work.
+  # Setting this value to the heater power at the expected print temperature is a good initial value to start tuning.
 part_cooling_fan: fan
-#this is the fan that is cooling extruded filament and the hotend
+  # this is the fan that is cooling extruded filament and the hotend
   # "fan" will automatically find the part_cooling_fan  (Q??)
 ambient_temp_sensor: [temperature_sensor {name} ]
-#example: temperature_sensor beacon_coil
+  # example: temperature_sensor beacon_coil
-#Optional.
-This parameter can use any sensor but it should be a temperature sensor in proximity to the hotend or measuring the ambient of the hotend such as a chamber sensor.
+  # Optional.
+This parameter can use any sensor but it should be a temperature sensor in proximity to the hotend or
+  # measuring the ambient of the hotend such as a chamber sensor.
 If this is not given MPC will give an estimate.
-This is used for initial state temperature and calibration but not for actual control.
+  # This is used for initial state temperature and calibration but not for actual control.
 ```

 (Q: Does bed functionality work in it's own model.
 Can i use bed_fans as the part_cooling_fan in it's configuration)?